-This timely and important new work takes a critical look at government in the American states and uses the underlying theme of disconnected democracies to illustrate the ways in which state government institutions—while democratic in form—lack the necessary firm connections with the citizens they should serve.
-The text illuminates three basic political problems of state governments: weak constitutional and institutional foundations; a lack of civic engagement; and long histories of public corruption unchecked by adequate ethics and conflict of interest rules.
-The authors base their critical look on an original national survey showing how little Americans know about state government.
-They also provide a careful analysis of state constitutions and illustrate how poorly many state governments serve their constituents.
-For students and citizens of state politics, the book concludes with a proposal aimed at civic literacy and action.
+This timely and important new work takes a critical look at government in the American states and illustrates the disconnect between state government institutions and their constituents.
+The text illuminates three basic political problems of state governments: weak constitutional and institutional foundations; a lack of civic engagement; and long histories of unchecked public corruption.
+In addition, the book explains why some states did and others did not respond promptly to the COVID-19 pandemic and examines America's long-standing problem of police and prosecutorial misconduct–providing a context for understanding the demonstrations and protests that rocked American cities in the summer of 2020.
+For students and citizens of state politics, the book concludes with a proposal aimed at civic literacy and action

 Praise for America’s State Governments

 "States play enormously important roles in the American federal system.
 But this fascinating account shows how short they fall in delivering equal access to democratic participation, effective policy in the public interest, or even basic justice, for both political and structural reasons.
 Entertainingly written and full of new data and eye-opening examples, this book shows how low citizen interest and knowledge, declining media coverage, institutional weakness, and insufficient ethics protections result in interest group dominance, unrepresentative policies, and sometimes outright corruption.
 A must-read for anyone interested in the state (no pun intended) of American governance."